1904 Chappaqua tornado: Impact

 At the time of the tornado, roughly 1,000 people lived in the hamlet of Chappaqua.
 Five homes and three barns were destroyed by the tornado and two people, 80-year-old Mrs. Mary Hibbs and an unknown woman were killed; six additional people were injured.
 Orchards in the path of the tornado were completely destroyed and greenhouses were leveled.
 The severity of lightning during the storm caused many women to faint according to The New York Times.

 The five homes destroyed were wood-frame, two-and-a-half-story buildings, one of which was lifted off its foundation and flipped over before falling to the ground, being demolished on impact.
 One of the home's occupants was killed after the chimney fell on her.
 Another person died from shock after seeing her home destroyed.
 The other four homes were all located within 0.5 mi of each other.
-One of the destroyed homes belonged to Walter Snarles; he saw the tornado approaching his home and saved his life by jumping out a window before the home was rolled over by the tornado.
+One of the destroyed homes belonged to Walter Sarles; he saw the tornado approaching his home and saved his life by jumping out a window before the home was rolled over by the tornado.
 Another home belonged to Mrs. Hester Cox; she sustained minor bruises after her home was also rolled over.
 Nearby, the home of Mr. Marrow was also destroyed; at the time of the tornado, he, his daughter and his niece were inside.
 The home was turned over on its side; debris injured the two girls, knocking the niece unconscious.

 A barn belonging to Charles Dodge was destroyed, while the Kensico Cemetery sustained significant hail damage.
 All the glass on one of the conservatories was shattered.
 Within hours after the tornado, nearby firefighters rushed to the hamlet to assist victims of the storm.
 During the nighttime hours, they patrolled the streets and watched over destroyed homes to prevent looters from stealing any valuable items left in the debris.
 Property damage from the tornado was estimated at $100,000 (1904 USD) and five families were left homeless.
 Following an assessment of the damage, debris from destroyed homes was found upwards of 3 mi from Chappaqua, including a marriage certificate.
 A calf was picked up and tossed roughly 0.25 mi before landing in an open field unharmed.
 Two plants were also thrown roughly 2 mi by the tornado.